Skip to content

 1. Purpose

-The MineChat Protocol defines a secure, binary-framed, compressed, client-server protocol that enables users to interact with a Minecraft server's chat system without being logged into Minecraft on the same device.
+The MineChat Protocol defines a secure, binary-framed, compressed protocol that enables users to interact with a Minecraft server's chat system without being logged into Minecraft on the same device.

 The protocol is designed to: